paulmackinlay/slf4j-clearconnect/README.md

-Implementation that will make SLF4J will write to the ClearConnect logs.
+Implementation that will make SLF4J write to the ClearConnect logs.